jayasurya17/police-stop-outcome/final_report.md

 ![Accuracy LR](analysis_visualization/Accuracy_LR.png)

-- From the graph above, it can be concluded with increase in number of iterations, the accuracy definitely increase but having too high or too low iterations have consequences.
+- From the graph above, it can be concluded with increase in number of iterations, the accuracy definitely increases but having too high or too low iterations have consequences.
 The repurcussions are discussed here:

 - If we set `max_itr` too low, then the Logistic Regression has too little training to converge and therefore throw an exception.
 - If we set the `max_itr` too high, then the Logistic Regression simply overfits the training data without capturing useful patterns.

 ![Confusion Matrix](analysis_visualization/LR_Confusion_Matrix.png)

--Second Approach- Based on the analysis of Confusion Matrix above,it was clear that the data is inbalanced with citation being the dominant.
-So we did sampling of the data, either downsampling or upsampling to a value where we have equal balance of data and then again trained our models
+-Second Approach- Based on the analysis of Confusion Matrix above, it was clear that the data is inbalanced with citation being the dominant.
+So, we did sampling of the data, either downsampling or upsampling to a value where we have equal balance of data and then again trained our models

 -Third Approach - We tried figuring out column(s) impact the prediction of the `stop_outcome` column on resampled data.
-In order to do so, we looped through the dataset and removed each column individually, retrain the model, predict the outcome, and see which cross validation scores came back lower than most.
+To do so, we looped through the dataset and removed each column individually, retrain the model, predict the outcome, and see which cross validation scores came back lower than most.
 In the end, Logistic Regression saw that when `is_arrested` column has the lowest cross validation score, which meant that column is important in predicting the `stop_outcome` column.
-It confirms the fact that when `is_arrested` column is true, the stop outcome would result into arrest driver or passanger by removing this column, we are loosing a lot of information.
+It confirms the fact that when `is_arrested` column is true, the stop outcome would result into arrest driver or passanger by removing this column, we are losing a lot of information.

 -Fourth Approach - The final approach is to analyze the precision of model in predicting the `stop_outcome`.